Pacatro/mininn/README.md

 ### Metrics

-You can also calculate metrics for your models using `ClassMetrics`:
+You can also calculate metrics for your models using `MetricsCalculator`:

 ```rust
 let metrics = MetricsCalculator::new(&labels, &Array1::from_vec(predictions));